 - The funds leaving the donor’s account into the recipient’s account

-- Lenders will want to see the copy of the canceled check
+- Lenders will want to see a copy of the canceled check

-- Make sure that the funds came from borrower’s account
+- Make sure that the funds came from the borrower’s account

-- The funds in borrower’s bank account need to be seasoned for at least 60 days
+- The funds in the borrower’s bank account need to be seasoned for at least 60 days

 - There are many cases where home buyers give cash for their earnest money